West Malling: Kings Hill

 This new parish is a mixed residential housing estate and commercial development formed from parts of West Malling, Mereworth, East Malling and Wateringbury.
 The 2004 Wealth of the Nation report lists Kings Hill as having the highest average income and the highest proportion of households earning more than £100,000 per annum in Great Britain.

 Transport

-West Malling is some 35 miles (56 km) from central London, next to the main road between London and the coastal ferry ports of Folkestone and Dover and with good links by road and rail; the area has become a popular commuter location.
+West Malling is some 35 miles (56 km) from central London, next to the main road between London and the coastal ferry ports of Folkestone and Dover.
+There are good links by road and rail; the area has become a popular commuter location.

+Railway

+West Malling station is a stop on the Kent Downs line, situated on the outskirts of the town.
+Southeastern Trains provides a regular service between London Victoria, Maidstone East and Ashford International; journeys into London take around one hour.

+With the recent development of Kings Hill, the station is sometimes known as West Malling for Kings Hill; road access was provided in 2007 from the West Malling bypass, taking commuter traffic away from the High Street.